frequency-chain/frequency/js/api-augment/README.md

 # Frequency Custom RPC and Types for Polkadot JS API

-An easy way to get all the custom rpc and types config to be able to easily use [Frequency](https://github.com/LibertyDSNP/frequency/) with the [Polkadot JS API library](https://www.npmjs.com/package/@polkadot/api).
+An easy way to get all the custom rpc and types config to be able to easily use [Frequency](https://github.com/LibertyDSNP/frequency/) with the [Polkadot JS API library](https://www.npmjs.com/package/@polkadot/api) with TypeScript.

 <!-- GETTING STARTED -->
 ## Getting Started